• Skip to primary navigation

 More About ISPS

-ISPS Company LogoThe International Sports Promotion Society (Kokusai Spōtsu Shinkō Kyoukai if you prefer) is a not-for-profit organisation with its headquarters in Japan.
+ISPS Company LogoThe International Sports Promotion Society (Kokusai Spōtsu Shinkō Kyoukai if you prefer) is a not-for-profit organisation with its headquarters in Japan who were the title sponsors for this event in 2019 and 2020.
 Formed in 2006, their name is a strong indication of what they do and they have been very supportive of golf, in particular women’s, senior and visually impaired golf.

 They sponsor a number of events around the globe and are dedicated in their attempts to see disabled golf become a Paralympic discipline.
 Founded by Haruhisa Handa, they count Laura Davies and Lydia Ko (the youngest player to ever be ranked number one golfer in the world) among their ambassadors.